Last updated on April 3rd, 2020 at 08:05 pm

 Factual Reporting: VERY HIGH

 Health Affairs is a peer-reviewed healthcare journal established by John K. Iglehart; since 2014, the editor-in-chief is Alan Weil.
 It was described by The Washington Post as “the bible of health policy.”
-According to their about page: Health Affairs is the leading journal of health policy thought and research.
+According to their about page “Health Affairs is the leading journal of health policy thought and research.
 The peer-reviewed journal was founded in 1981 under the aegis of Project HOPE, a nonprofit international health education organization.

-Overall, this is a least biased Pro-Science journal.
-(D. Van Zandt 8/1/2018)
+Overall, this is a least biased Pro-Science journal that is very-high in factual reporting due to excellent peer reviewed sourcing and a clean fact check record.
+(D. Van Zandt 8/1/2018) Updated (4/3/2020)